Please ensure Javascript is enabled for purposes of website accessibility

 1. Sailboat Rent Cost

 Nothing beats a day on the bay and a refreshing ocean breeze.
 Sailboats are a cheap and enjoyable way to master a new skill and traverse the water without using an engine.
 If you want to hire a boat in San Diego, this is a fantastic excursion.
 To hire a sailboat for 1-10 people in San Diego, it will cost you around $50 per hour.
 If you are intrigued by the magic of sailing in silence and want to learn and do it yourself this is for you.
-Seaforth Boat Rentals operated from Harbor Island East for sail and power boats
+Seaforth Boat Rentals operated from Harbor Island East for sail and power boats.

-1. Powerboat Rent Cost
+2. Powerboat Rent Cost

-This boat is ideal for adrenaline enthusiasts who enjoy going fast.
+This boat is ideal for drenaline enthusiasts who enjoy going fast.
 Power boats are a terrific option for friends and family who want to not only enjoy the bay, but also want to floor it!
 Powerboats can hold 1-8 passengers; and the cost is higher than sailboats.
 For 1 hour, you’ll have to pay about $175.
 If you just want to push the button and go fast then explore this option.
 Contact Speed Boat Adventure Rentals on Harbor Island in San Diego Bay.

-1. Jet Ski Rent Cost
+3. Jet Ski Rent Cost

 A jet ski is the combination of the fresh air of a sailboat with the velocity of a powerboat in a small watercraft.
 For a genuine adventurous ride, jet skis are the way to go.
-These vessels are for adventurers who want speed, excitement and fresh air all in the same packagehttps://sdbayadventures.com/.
+These vessels are for adventurers who want speed, excitement and fresh air all in the same package https://sdbayadventures.com.

 A jet ski can hold 1-2 passengers and the rent per hour is around $100.
 San Diego Bay Adventures on Harbor Island has 515 reviews and 4.8 Star rating on google

-1. Fishing Excursions
+4. Fishing Excursions

 Several fishing boats offer daily charters for any size group.
 These professional commercial large sports fishing cruisers take 10 – 50 people out to the prime fishing areas for deep sea and sport fishing.
-If you desire a high probability of bagging a big catch, search out these sport fishers that operate from Shelter Island.
-Starting from $65 per person for half day up to $1,500 for 4 person package.
-Go to FishermansLanding.com that has a4.5 star on google reviews
+If you desire a high probability of bagging a big catch, search out these sport

-1. Yacht
+5. Yacht

 There are usually two types of yacht available for rent and/or charter.
 Private yachts are small and can hold 15-20 passengers whereas large yachts can accommodate up to 100 passengers.
 Large Yachts are typically motorized but sailboat options are also available.
 Let’s take a look:

-This is a yacht experience for large parties to explore San Diego Bay in a vast and luxurious manner.
+Large yacht – This is a yacht experience for large parties to explore San Diego Bay in a vast and luxurious manner.
 A captain, crew, dance floor, bar, bartender is all included!
 Big yachts are ideal for special celebrations, birthday parties, corporate events etc. It costs around $1,000 per hour and can accommodate up to 100 passengers.

 3 Things to Know Before Renting a Boat